Please login to order a test.

 GeneSeq®: Cardio Familial Aortopathy Profile

-This test covers all coding nucleotides of six genes: ACTA2, COL3A1, FBN1, MYH11, TGFBR1, TGFBR2, plus at least two and typically 10 flanking intronic nucleotides upstream and downstream of each coding exon, covering the conserved donor and acceptor splice sites, as well as typically 10 flanking nucleotides in the 5′ and 3′ UTR.
+This test covers all coding nucleotides of 10 genes: ACTA2, COL3A1, FBN1, MYLK, MYH11, SLC2A10, SMAD3, TGFB2, TGFBR1, TGFBR2, and the MED12 (c.3020>G) variant, plus at least two and typically 10 flanking intronic nucleotides upstream and downstream of each coding exon, covering the conserved donor and acceptor splice sites, as well as typically 10 flanking nucleotides in the 5' and 3' UTR.

 Confirm a clinical diagnosis of Aortopathy and identify presymptomatic family members, guiding prophylactic measures.